 My vision is to use this sale as a means to raise money for a military charity.
 To get things going I contracted a talented Seattle printmaker, an artist in her own right, to reproduce these from Susan’s original plate.
 The image measures 8 by 11 inches and will create a rich addition to your decor when you have it appropriately matted and framed.
 The one you see here has hung in our home for over fifty years.
 Beside it are the current offerings.

 This is an independent project of my own from which I will derive no compensation.
 While determining how best to allocate the profits, Jack Klimp’s work on behalf of NMCRS,

 flattening procedure.
 Like your personal signature, each one is unique.
-As an additional enhancement, Susan will sign your print.
+As an additional enhancement, Susan will sign your individual copy.

 I will be submitting orders to the printer that I have contracted with in blocks of 10, then each block will be shipped to Susan in Massachusetts for her signature.
 Although this will create some delay between your order date and your receipt, I am convinced you will find this minor inconvenience well worth the wait.
 You will be the owner of a one-of-its-kind creation of two

 talented artists and a timeless keepsake for your family – perhaps the last chance to purchase a memento of this high a quality.
 It is available in two paper colors – Somerset Cream or Rives Cream and will be mailed to you at no additional

 charge.
 For those of you interested in a different format, you can order a 17 by 22 inch digital print on high quality white stock.